September 1st is…

 1985 – The remains of the Titanic, sunk by an iceberg in 1912, were discovered in the North Atlantic.

-1986 – CBS Evening News anchorman Dan Rather initiated the use of the word “Courage” as a slogan at the end of his broadcast.
+1986 – CBS Evening News anchorman Dan Rather initiated using the word “Courage” as a slogan at the end of his broadcast.
 He stopped about a week later.

 1990 – #1 Hit September 1, 1990 – September 7, 1990: Sweet Sensation – If Wishes Came True